Black Lips: Side projects

 Three Black Lips, Cole Alexander (vocals), Jared Swilley (bass) and Joe Bradley (keyboards), perform as ghost-rock band The Spooks.
+Bradford Cox of Deerhunter and Deerhunter collaborator Adam Bruneau are among the Atlanta musicians to play in The Spooks.
 The Spooks formed in 2002 to play Halloween shows.
 The band members wear white sheets on stage, and performances have included blood, animal parts and a chainsaw.
 They began recording songs for an album in 2004, and their first LP, Death From Beyond The Grave, was released by Die Slaughterhaus in late 2008.